 Farewell to the Flesh improves slightly when Condon is allowed to make the shocks pay off.
 He makes reasonable use of makeup effects – like the scene where Candyman kills Timothy Carhart, gutting him on a hook in mid-air and then cuts his own face open to release bees; or the climax where Kelly Rowan smashes the mirror and Candyman shatters like broken glass.
 In all other regards however, Farewell to the Flesh is a disappointment.

 Director Bill Condon broke into the industry as the screenwriter of Michael Laughlin’s duo of genre films Dead Kids/Strange Behavior (1981) and Strange Invaders (1983).
-As a screenwriter, Condon went onto the later likes of FX 2 (1991), Alec Baldwin’s problem-ridden and never-completed The Devil and Daniel Webster (2001) and the highly successful musical Chicago (2002).
+As a screenwriter, Condon went onto the later likes of FX 2 (1991), Alec Baldwin’s problem-ridden Shortcut to Happiness (2003) and the highly successful musical Chicago (2002).
 Condon became director with the Southern Gothic psycho-thriller Sister Sister (1987) and then went onto make various tv movies, including two genre entries with the psycho-thriller Deadly Relations (1993) and strange The Man Who Wouldn’t Die (1994).
 Candyman: Farewell to the Flesh was Bill Condon’s second theatrical film.
 Condon garnered considerable acclaim with his subsequent true-life biopics Gods and Monsters (1998), which was also executive produced by Clive Barker, concerning horror director James Whale, Kinsey (2004), Dreamgirls (2006), The Fifth Estate (2013) and Mr. Holmes (2015).
 He returned to genre material as the director of the two-part Twilight series entry Breaking Dawn Part 1 (2011) and Breaking Dawn Part Two (2012), as well as the live-action remake of Beauty and the Beast (2017).
 Co-writer Rand Ravich later went on to direct one sf film with The Astronaut’s Wife (1999).